bpetersen/gitKata/README.md

 #gitKata
 The purpose of this kata is to learn some of the basic workflows outlined in Vincent Driessen's excellent blog post, [A Successful Git Branching and Merging Strategy](http://nvie.com/posts/a-successful-git-branching-model/).
-I highly recommend you read it and print off the workflow by getting the .pdf at the end of his post.
-Then print off the git cheatsheet in this repository.
+Before starting the kata, I recommend you read his post and print off the workflow .pdf at the end of his post.
+It might be helpful to print off the git cheatsheet in this repository.

 ##Introduction